About Montessori Education

 A: A reasonable amount of homework is given, mostly in the Upper Elementary and Adolescent programs.
 Homework is often project-based rather than worksheet driven.
 Traditional testing is a minor part of the Montessori experience.
 Students work toward mastery of a skill or concept through more hands-on approaches.
 Teachers monitor the individual learning of each student and report to parents through progress reports and parent-teacher conferences.

 About the Admissions Process

 A: Omni Montessori School offers rolling enrollment for transferring students throughout the school year.
 To submit an application for the following year, parents must first schedule a tour and meeting with the Admissions Director, as well as a classroom observation.
 Please begin this process in October.
-You may also wish to attend the school's fall open house which is very informative.
 Please note that children are eligible for Omni's Primary Program around age three.
 The curriculum is not considered to be "pre-school," but a three-year accredited educational program.
 It is best for parents to contact the school sometime after the child's second birthday to begin the admissions process.

 A: The majority of Omni students were either enrolled in the school prior to age five or transferred from another Montessori environment.
 Omni has limited space in each classroom for students transferring from non-Montessori backgrounds and makes these judgements on a case-by-case basis.
 When a space becomes available for non-Montessori student, the school initiates interviews and discussion to ensure that a Montessori environment will be beneficial to the child and the classroom.